4 Sources

 Copy Link

-Goodfire raised $150 million in Series B funding, reaching a $1.25 billion valuation, to advance AI interpretability research.
-The startup focuses on understanding how AI models work by creating interpreter models that map and debug neural networks.
-CEO Eric Ho warns the industry is moving too fast without understanding the systems being deployed.
+Goodfire has raised $150 million in Series B funding at a $1.25 billion valuation to advance AI interpretability research.
+The startup creates interpreter models to decode neural networks and understand how AI models make decisions.
+CEO Eric Ho warns the industry is moving too fast without understanding the technology it's deploying.

 Source: Bloomberg

-Goodfire specializes in AI interpretability, which the company describes as "the science of reverse engineering neural networks" to understand what AI models are actually doing
+Goodfire specializes in AI interpretability, the science of reverse engineering neural networks to understand what AI models are actually doing when they process information

 2

 .
-Eric Ho and his team have built interpreter models that effectively map the mind of AI models, enabling what he calls "brain surgery" to improve AI performance or derive novel insights1
+The company creates interpreter models that effectively map the mind of an AI model, then perform what Ho describes as "brain surgery" to improve performance or derive novel insights1

 .